Will Aldred

 The "EA movement", however you define it, doesn't get to control the money and there are good reasons for this.

 I disagree, for the same reasons as those given in the critique to the post you cite.
-Tl;dr: Trades have happened in EA where many people have cast aside careers with high earning potential to work on object-level problems.
+Tl;dr: Trades have happened, in EA, where many people have cast aside careers with high earning potential in order to pursue direct work.
 I think these people should get a say over where EA money goes.

 Directionally, I agree with your points.
 On the last one, I’ll note that counting person-years (or animal-years) falls naturally out of empty individualism as well as open individualism, and so the point goes through under the (substantively) weaker claim of “either open or empty individualism is true”.[1]